• 0

 14. Fill any turf gaps with sand & compost.

-If there are gaps in the turf or awkward cracks around pavers or trees, use a mix of sharp sand and compost to fill these.
+If the turf has gaps or awkward cracks around pavers or trees, use a mix of sharp sand and compost to fill them.
 This ensures the turf meshes together well and will spread into these spaces.

 15. Water the grass thoroughly after laying.